NathanVGS/.NET_workshop/README.md

 - To add a property, just type "prop" and you should get an autocomplete option.
 Press enter and you should now have something like this: `public int MyProperty { get; set; }`.
 Add Id, LastName, FirstName and Email properties and specify the correct types for them.
 You can add more properties if you like.
-- Do the same thing for your Student class but also add a Teacher property.
+- Do the same thing for your Student class but also add a public virtual Teacher property and a TeacherId property of type int.
 Typehint Teacher as being of the Teacher Type.
 - Since your Teacher property is going to be the property that links your tables together, we have to add a data annotation above the property:
+- With data annotations, add [key] to both the Id tables to indicate the Id property as the primary key.
+- Then use data annotations to tell EF that our Teacher object has as foreign key the TeacherId column using:

 ```
 [ForeignKey("TeacherID")]
 ```
 With this, we are basically telling the EntityFramework that we want our student to link to a teacher and that the database can find this teacher using the foreign key "TeacherID".
 This way the TeacherID column in our Student table will point to the normal ID in the Teacher table.
-There are a lot more data annotations you can use, for instance if you want to make properties not nullable.
+There are a lot more data annotations you can use, for instance if you want to make properties not nullable (`[Required]'), if you want properties to have a min or max length, if you want your properties to be formatted in a certain way, etc.

-**end-edit

 4 .
 Now it's time to add some extra packages and useful tools.
 Run the following commands: